• Contact Us

 CONSOLE_USER=Console User

-Or assign the Rights Profile to a Single User If a profile has been created as in step 1 in the previous procedure, that rights profile can be assigned to a user using the following command:
+Or assign the Rights Profile to a Single User If a profile has been created in the previous procedure, that rights profile can be assigned to a user using the following command:

 usermod -P +"PAM Per-User Policy of LDAP" jill How Pam Stacking Works